 Bill: Once-daily Toujeo® provides proven full 24-hour blood sugar control, and significant A1C reductions in adults with type 1 and type 2 diabetes.

-Voiceover: Do not use Toujeo if you are having an episode of low blood sugar or have an allergy to insulin glargine or any of the ingredients in Toujeo®.
+Voiceover: Do not take Toujeo® if you have low blood sugar or if you are allergic to insulin or any of the ingredients in Toujeo®.